Lela Swift: Awards

 Swift received four Daytime Emmy nominations for her work on Ryan's Hope, winning in 1977, 1979, and 1980.
 She also received a Daytime Emmy nomination in the Best Individual Director for a Special Program category for an episode of The ABC Afternoon Playbreak.

 Death and legacy

-She died in Santa Monica, California, on August 4, 2015.
+She died at her Santa Monica, California home on August 4, 2015.
 She was buried at Hillside Memorial Park Cemetery.

 Personal life

 Her husband, Gilbert ("Geb") Schwartz, died on January 30, 2015, after suffering from Alzheimer's disease for many years.
 The couple had two sons, Russell and Stuart, who both work in the television industry; Russell is an executive at Starz, and Stuart is a TV producer known for his work on Unsolved Mysteries (not to be confused with Stuart Schwartz who produced news programs for ABC News including Good Morning America).